-How to Paint a Brick Fireplace: This step-by-step tutorial will tell you everything you need to know to paint your fireplace in three easy steps including the types of paint you need.
+How to Paint a Brick Fireplace This step-by-step tutorial will tell you everything you need to know to get your painted brick fireplace in three easy steps including the types of paint you need.
 And if you want to learn how to paint your wood trim, make sure to check out after reading this post.
 By painting both the bricks and the fireplace surround, we were able to completely transform our family room!

 HOW TO PAINT A BRICK FIREPLACE

 *This post contains affiliate links at no additional cost to you.
 See my disclosure policy here.

 - Damp microfiber cloth

 - Semi-gloss Paint: I used Benjamin Moore Simply White in semi-gloss

 - Primer: I used this primer which my local paint store recommended

 1.)
 Vacuum and clean the area around your fireplace removing any soot and dirt.
 Use dish soap to remove any soot (if necessary) from the bricks.

 2.)
 Use painter’s tape to outline the areas you want to protect from paint.

 3.)
 Apply a thin but even coat of this primer which my local paint store recommended, which I happened to have on hand using a paintbrush.
 Although some people recommended using a roller, our bricks were too uneven.
 A paintbrush will allow you to get in all the grooves.